alechenninger/blog/posts/fakes.md

 ## The hidden burdens of mocking

 We forget because the APIs are so nice, but mocking is fascinatingly complex under the hood.
-It's
-meta-programming: code that implements types at runtime rather than using native language features to implement types at compile time.
-Runtime meta-programming affords the spectacular opportunity to design domain-specific languages (DSLs) that implement types with semantics, defaults, and syntax different from that of the native Java `class`.
+It's {metaprogramming}: code that implements types at runtime rather than using native language features to implement types at compile time.
+Runtime metaprogramming affords the spectacular opportunity to design domain-specific languages (DSLs) that implement types with semantics, defaults, and syntax different from that of the native Java `class`.
 For example, with Mockito, we can implement a large interface with one line rather than tens or hundreds implementing every method with a no-op